 The Curriculum Committee operates both at the macro and micro level: asking broad questions about how a course or program fits into the overall curriculum of the College, while asking more detailed questions about the clarity of course descriptions and program requirements.

-The committee trusts first and foremost in faculty expertise (since faculty members know best how they’ll teach their classes), aiming instead to pose questions on behalf of the institutional long view, which means the committee is often working to make sure faculty intentions are communicated clearly (in terms of course descriptions and requirements) for students who read the Bulletin, and for faculty members who might want to teach those courses in the future.
+The committee trusts first and foremost in faculty expertise (since faculty members know best how they’ll teach their classes or structure their programs), aiming instead to pose questions on behalf of the institutional long view, which means the committee is often working to make sure faculty intentions are communicated clearly (in terms of course and program descriptions and requirements) for students and advisors who read the Bulletin, and for faculty members who might want to teach those courses in the future.

 In general the committee asks questions regarding course descriptions that cohere around the following categories: